yashwanthnandam/co-debugger-ai/README.md

 While paused at a breakpoint:

 - Right-click a variable → **Ask About Selected Variable**
 - OR click **Ask About Any Variable** in the debug toolbar
+- OR click on one of the auto-generated debugging questions

-The AI will give you insights into the variable’s:
+The AI will provide insights on:

 - Current value
 - Purpose
 - Behavior
+- Relationships with other variables

 ---